metaborg/spoofax-releng/README.md

     spoofax-deploy/org.strategoxt.imp.updatesite/target/site

-You can add this local update site to Eclipse by navigating to
+You can add this local update site to Eclipse by navigating to:

     Help -> Install New Software... -> Add -> Local

 Then it can be used to install Spoofax, like a regular update site.
 After a restart of Eclipse, Spoofax can be tested.

 Alternatively, all projects can be imported into an Eclipse workspace, and a new Eclipse instance can be started to test Spoofax.

+## TODO

+* Custom version numbering.
+Currently the timestamp is used as qualifier, but a more deterministic qualifier like the number of commits should be used.
+* Linux support
+* Windows support